 Turmeric is a plant in the ginger family, commonly used in Indian cuisine and usually found as a ground spice, but also available fresh.
 Turmeric contains curcumin which reduces inflammation.
 It’s helpful for those with arthritis because it relieves joint pain or discomfort.
-It also has benefits for digestive issues, skin health, prevents cold and flu, and can work as an antiseptic to help heal cuts and wounds.
-Turmeric is an orange vegetable, and orange-hued fruits and vegetables have inflammation-fighting powers thanks to the antioxidant-rich carotenoids pigments that give them their rich color.
+It also has benefits for digestive issues and skin health, prevents colds and flu, and can work as an antiseptic to help heal cuts and wounds.
+Turmeric is an orange vegetable, and orange-hued fruits and vegetables have inflammation-fighting powers thanks to the antioxidant-rich carotenoid pigments that give them their rich color.

-Turmeric really is a miraculous, wondrous plant!
-If you feel that you could really use it’s anti-inflammatory benefits this holiday season, here are some recipes from our Food Monster App you can make during the holidays as your own treat, snack, lunch, or as one of the dishes of your holiday dinner.
+Turmeric is a miraculous, wondrous plant!
+If you feel that you could use its anti-inflammatory benefits this holiday season, here are some recipes from our Food Monster App you can make during the holidays as your own treat, snack, lunch, or as one of the dishes of your holiday dinner.
 Enjoy!

 1. Sunshine Turmeric Latte